• ERICA BLOCK

 Society for Advancing Business Editing and Writing: Winner, Stories for Professional Media Outlets (2019)

-SPJ Mark of Excellence Awards - Region 11: Finalist, In-Depth Reporting for coverage of Arizona nursing home deaths (2019)
+SPJ Mark of Excellence Awards - Region 11: Finalist, In-Depth Reporting of Arizona nursing home deaths (2019)

 Concussion Legacy Project: CTE reporting certification (2019)